Vonage/vonage-php-sdk-core/README.md

 ```

 `application_id`:
-* Supply an application ID to get all of the numbers associated with the requestion application
+* Supply an application ID to get all the numbers associated with the requesting application

 ```php
 $filter = new \Vonage\Numbers\Filter\OwnedNumbers();